From 2019 to 2022, we rehabilitated aging platforms and installed customer improvements at 20 outdoor Metrorail

 Customer Experience Improvements

 As the station platforms are reconstructed, Metro is using the shutdown time to make improvements that enhance the customer experience with a higher level of safety, convenience and communication.

 Key renovations include new slip-resistant tiles throughout the stations, brighter energy-efficient LED lighting and illuminated handrails.
-Additionally, new stainless-steel platform shelters will include charging ports and digital map/information displays.
+Additionally, new stainless-steel platform shelters will include power outlets and digital map/information displays.
 More Passenger Information Displays (PIDS) will be installed along the platforms, with larger digital screens to improve visibility.
 The new screens will display train arrival times continuously, while service alerts scroll along the bottom of the screen.
 Station improvements also include new surveillance systems (CCTV), clearer speakers for important announcements, safety call buttons with direct contact to station managers and the operations control center, new recycling cans and more.

 Construction Strategy Designed to Minimize Impact

 After extensive internal planning and consultation with construction experts, Metro developed a strategy that reduces the length of the project by up to 94%.
 Instead of overnight work or single tracking and weekend outages that stretch on for years, Metro will fully close stations, allowing contractors to have 24-hour access to the work sites instead of limited, sporadic hours.
 When platforms are rebuilt, the tracks must be taken out of service to allow for demolition of existing structures, access to construction areas and other essential infrastructure work.
 By temporarily closing these stations while construction is underway, Metro can ensure safety for riders and construction staff and greatly reduce the project duration and cost.